Skip to main content

 Only the seating layout is copied when you reuse an existing seating map.
 You must manually map your ticket types to seats since these can differ between events.

-Name your seating maps
+Name your seating map

-Add a seating element to your map
+Add a seating rows, tables, and areas to your venue map

 There are 4 seating types: